Yogeswari-E/Figma-task-4/README.md

 # figma-task-4
-Login pages to desgin a using
+Pages to desgin a using
 figma